Kitware/ParaView/Web/Documentation/guides/paraviewweb_on_aws_ec2/README.md

     Include conf/extra/httpd-vhosts.conf

-Find the following lines in the httpd.conf file, and uncomment them in order to load some necessary modules:
+Find the following lines in the httpd.conf file and uncomment them in order to load some necessary modules:

     LoadModule slotmem_shm_module modules/mod_slotmem_shm.so
     LoadModule rewrite_module modules/mod_rewrite.so